canonical/tdx/README.md

 For more information, see the [Intel TDX overview](https://www.intel.com/content/www/us/en/developer/tools/trust-domain-extensions/overview.html).

 This tech preview of Intel TDX on Ubuntu provides base host OS, guest OS, and remote attestation functionalities.
-Two Ubuntu releases are currently supported for base host OS and guest OS:
+Tree Ubuntu releases are currently supported for base host OS and guest OS:
+* Ubuntu Plucky 25.04 with bounce buffer support for NVIDIA H100 Tensor Core GPU
+* Ubuntu Oracular 24.10
 * Ubuntu Noble 24.04 LTS
-* Ubuntu Oracular 24.10

 Follow these instructions to set up the Intel TDX host, create a TD, boot the TD, and attest the integrity of the TD's execution environment.